vrsandeep/Django-chat/Readme.md

 Token Authentication from Django Rest Framework(DRF) is used for all Rest APIs.

-Currently only Token authentication is allowed for all socket communications.
+Currently only Token authentication is allowed for all websocket communications.

 ## Installation